 Third Felony Conviction Guidelines

-A person who convicted of his third felony offense faces a minimum penalty of two-thirds the maximum penalty a first offender would face.
+A person who is convicted of his third felony offense faces a minimum penalty of two-thirds of the maximum penalty a first offender would face.
 The maximum penalty he may face is double the maximum penalty for a first offender.
-Third-time felony offenders could face life in prison without parole if his prior felony convictions were for:
+Having two prior felony convictions significantly impacts the sentencing under the three strikes law, often leading to severe penalties, including mandatory life sentences without the possibility of parole.
+Third-time felony offenders could face life in prison without parole if his prior convictions were for:

 - Violent crimes